rvk-utd/hanna/modules/visual-tests/README.md

 All test pages MUST export a `testing` token of the type [`TestingInfo`](src/testingInfo.ts).
 (The minimal being `{}`.)

-By default the test runner just loads the page, scrolls to the bottom, snaps a full-page screenshot, and then exists.
+By default the test runner just loads the page with, scrolls to the bottom, snaps a full-page screenshot, and then exists.
 But the `testing` token allows individual pages to specify custom testing behavior.
 (See:
 [`testingInfo.ts`](src/testingInfo.ts) for details.)

+**NOTE:** The test runner loads the pages with the query-string `?noAnimation`, which injects `!important` style rules that sets `scroll-behavior:auto` and disables CSS `transition`s.

 ## Running the Tests